 If your kiddo loves to draw, this card from A Mom with a Lesson Plan might be a perfect choice.
 Simply draw a heart or other design for friends to color in, and then add in a fun phrase on the computer.
 If you want to go the extra mile, tie a crayon onto the card and you’re good to go!
 To learn more, click here.

-If your kid wants to nix the pink and red this Valentines' Day, try this idea for heartbreaker valentines from MADE.
-These brightly colored Valentines work great for boys and girls and will score big points with recipients who love “interactive” gifts (Who wouldn’t want to punch through those hearts and get a candy surprise?).
+If your kid wants to nix the pink and red this Valentines' Day, try this idea for heartbreaker Valentines from MADE.
+These brightly colored homemade Valentine's Day cards work great for boys and girls and will score big points with recipients who love “interactive” gifts (Who wouldn’t want to punch through those hearts and get a candy surprise?).
 To get the instructions, click here.

-We’re totally wild for these animal-centric Valentines from Design Mom.
+We’re totally wild for these animal-centric valentines for school from Design Mom.
 They’ll appeal to all kinds of kids (especially those who can’t get enough of the animal kingdom) and thanks to Design Mom’s free printables, they’re ultra-easy to make.
 Click here to get the scoop.

 Show some love to a pal and stock their art supply drawer!
-Take a cue from Warm Hot Chocolate and go for valentines that encourage creativity and look pretty, too.
-(You can even snag the watercolors at the Dollar Store—score!)
+Take a cue from Warm Hot Chocolate and go for easy homemade valentines that encourage creativity and look pretty, too (You can even snag the watercolors at the Dollar Store—score!).
 Get the scoop here.

 Warning: making and sending this valentine will cause an infinite “awwww” chorus.
 We think grandmas everywhere will love this easy idea from A Little Pinch of Color, though you can send it to any relative, friend or lucky person in need of a dose of cuteness.
 Get the scoop here.

-The force is strong with this valentine idea from Brassy Apple.
+The force is strong with this Valentine's Day card idea from Brassy Apple.
 We can’t decide which part little Jedis will love more: the Star Wars theme or the included glowstick.
 Get the scoop (and the free printable) here.